Why is it so important to measure blood pressure in cats?

 When blood pressure is measured, two figures are obtained: the higher systolic and the lower diastolic blood pressure.
 The vet sees from this how efficient the heart is and can assess the elasticity of the blood vessel walls.
 The systolic blood pressure is measured when blood is squeezed out of the heart and the diastolic pressure is measured as soon as the blood flows into it again when the heart muscle relaxes.

-Measurement is required if the animal is taking certain medications or if there are any abnormalities in hormone levels, for instance, an elevated thyroid T4 level in cats.
+Measurement is required if the cat is taking certain medications or if there are any abnormalities in hormone levels, for instance, an elevated thyroid T4 level in cats.
 Blood pressure outside the normal range can contribute to permanent damage in different organs.
 The earlier in its course that a disease is identified, the better the treatment possibilities.

 Without treatment, underlying diseases progress faster.
 In addition, the heart, kidneys, eyes and central nervous system are damaged.
 Sustained excessively high blood pressure can have fatal effects on blood vessels.
 Small vessels at the back of the eye are particularly at risk.
 Untreated high blood pressure for a long time can lead in dogs to glaucoma and, as a result, to blindness.
 Haemorrhage in the back of the eye occurs often, especially in cats, and the kidneys are often involved also, leading in the long term to kidney failure.